Skip to main content

 Matt also claims WP Engine is selling “something that they’ve chopped up, hacked, butchered to look like WordPress.”
 His reason for this wild claim?
 Because WP Engine disables revisions (a default feature of WordPress, albeit a pretty small one).

-First, if I decide to build something with, say, Laravel, but decide there’s one feature I want to turn off, I’m not “hacking and butchering” Laravel.
+If I decide to build something with, say, Laravel, but decide there’s one feature I want to turn off, I’m not “hacking and butchering” Laravel.
 That’s obviously ridiculous.

-Second, pretty much all hosts limit revisions in some way or another anyway, because they take up a ton of memory and most people don’t really need them that bad.
+Besides, pretty much all hosts limit revisions in some way or another anyway, because they take up a ton of memory and most people don’t really need them that bad.

 Matt says WP Engine doesn’t give back enough